encounterplus/you-wished-for-adventure/Under the Town/Under the Town.md

 As the players arrive in the Cistern describe what they as follows:

 > The large room you enter is very different from the rocky tunnels you've just exited from.
 Most noticeably, this space appears to be man-made.
 The walls are built from rectangular stones and mortar; the floors are also covered in smooth paving stones.
 The space is rather well lit with natural light.
 The light is coming in from a large circular opening in the ceiling.
 A metal ladder is attached to the ground and connects to the circular opening above.
 The observant ones among you realize this is an empty cistern and is, almost certainly, directly below the town you were exploring previously.
-{.read}
+>
 > In the cistern, you see a grisly sight.
 Toward the center of the room, the man from the mansion, is writhing on the floor screaming.
 He is covered in rats who are constantly biting and nibbling on him.
 {.read}

 The players can actually enter this space in one of two ways — and depending on how they do so will determine how the final encounter begins.
 If the players entered using the large doors at the main entrance the denizens of this space are immediately aware of their presence and are hostile to the players.
 The players may also find the secret tunnel on the western side of caverns.
 If the players use this point of entry they can overhear the imp, Traiq, mocking Barlow.
 Additionally, the players may use this secret area to their advantage and sneakily ambush the combatants in this room.
 Have the players roll a **DC 11 Stealth check**.
 If half the group succeeds you may consider them hidden in this space.

-If the players are unnoticed, one of the rats jumps up and shape shifts into an [imp](monster/imp).
+If the players are unnoticed, one of the rats jumps up and shape shifts into an [imp](/monster/imp).
 This imp begins beating Barlow with the now empty Efreeti Bottle, and taunts him as he is being tortured.

 > **TRAIQ’S TAUNTS**
 >
-> * What a pathetic master you were Barlow.
+> - What a pathetic master you were Barlow.
 >
-> * You thought you could make me your slave, did you?
+> - You thought you could make me your slave, did you?
 >
-> * What kind of idiot thinks they can outsmart an Efreeti.
+> - What kind of idiot thinks they can outsmart an Efreeti.
+>
+> Feel free to improvise other taunts as well
+{.paper}

 When Traiq, the imp, does finally notice the players, on his first turn he will become invisible and move as far away from the party as possible.
-He will then direct the [Swarm of Rats](monster/swarm-of-rats) to leave Barlow and attack the players.
+He will then direct the [Swarm of Rats](/monster/swarm-of-rats) to leave Barlow and attack the players.

 ### THE LESSER OF TWO EVILS

 When the players kill the rats off, Traiq will address the party.
 He will try to convince them that Barlow is a horrid person who deserves his fate.
 He’ll share how selfish he was and how he abused the town to profit himself.
-He’ll also share that, worst of all, Barlow has now freed an evil [Efreeti](monster/efreeti) on the land above.
+He’ll also share that, worst of all, Barlow has now freed an evil [Efreeti](/monster/efreeti) on the land above.
 Traiq is unable to kill Barlow per the method Barlow used to summon him, but if the players kill Barlow for him he will be in their debt.
 Barlow will finally speak up, although he remains on the floor bloodied and bruised.
 He shares the imp is a liar and that he only wanted what was best for the town.
 The Efreeti tricked him whenever he would make a wish.
 He begs the players to kill the imp and recover the bottle so he can re-capture the Efreeti and correct his horrible mistake.

 The players must essentially make a choice at this point.
 Will they side with the imp or the mayor?
 Whoever they choose will become friendly toward them and will aid them in killing off the other.

 `LEARN HOW: Mark a creature friendly in Encounter+`

-* ***NOTE:** You may use the [Noble](monster/noble) stat block for Barlow, the mayor while in combat.*
+* ***NOTE:** You may use the [Noble](/monster/noble) stat block for Barlow, the mayor while in combat.*

 ***Treasure.*** When the battle is over the players are rewarded with two items.
-First, the now empty [Efreeti Bottle](item/efreeti-bottle); which, while empty, is still very valuable *(2500 GP worth)* and is also required to capture the now freed Efreeti.
-Second, Mayor Barlow was wearing the [Headband of Intellect](item/headband-of-intellect) and he will either gift it to the party or they can retrieve it from his corpse after the battle.
+First, the now empty [Efreeti Bottle](/item/efreeti-bottle); which, while empty, is still very valuable *(2500 GP worth)* and is also required to capture the now freed Efreeti.
+Second, Mayor Barlow was wearing the [Headband of Intellect](/item/headband-of-intellect) and he will either gift it to the party or they can retrieve it from his corpse after the battle.

 ## Ending the Mission